spiritual yoga practice for beginners:

-And so the specific way you practice yoga (e.g., postures, meditation, etc.), doesn’t matter as much as the commitment to cultivating the capacity to simply noticing and sitting with your inner life (including your desires/impulses) rather than trying to fix/eliminate (or even “transcend” anything).
+And so the specifics of your spiritual path in yoga—i.e., the specific way you practice yoga (e.g., postures, breath control, basic meditation such as mantra meditation or mindfulness practices, etc.)—doesn’t matter as much as the commitment to cultivating the capacity to simply noticing and sitting with your inner life (including your desires/impulses) rather than trying to fix/eliminate (or even “transcend”) them.
 This is simple, but not easy—if only because the ego is quite capable of trying to fix or eliminate ourselves in indirect ways.
 In a so-called spiritual approach to yoga practice, it is this impulse—to fix/eliminate or be somewhere or something else—that must remain on your radar (while, of course, not trying to fix/eliminate it).

-That said, benefits of these practices abound, and they make changing your life/self much easier; in other words, it is easier to change your habits from a place of focused, stable awareness than from a place of reactive avoidance.
-We explore what this looks like in our section on yoga lifestyle & personal growth.
-We also have content about the philosophical foundations of yoga.
+That said, benefits of these yoga practices abound, and these yoga practices often make the process changing your life/self much easier: it is easier to change your habits from a place or space of focused, stable awareness than from a place of reactive avoidance.
+We explore what this looks like in our section on yoga lifestyle & yoga for freedom, personal growth, and success.
+We also offer content about the philosophical foundations of yoga.
 These are all part of our guide on yoga spirituality.